vk1815918/vk1815918/README.md

 - 💬 Ask me about **Software Architecture, Competitive Programming, and Open Source!**

-- 📫 Best place to reach me is through my linkedin profile [In/viswa-kotra](https://www.linkedin.com/in/viswa-kotra/)
+- 📫 Best place to reach me is through my LinkedIn: [In/viswa-kotra](https://www.linkedin.com/in/viswa-kotra/)

-- 🎹 Fun fact **I can play the Turkish March (Mozart), Sonata Pathetique 1st & 3rd Movement, Scheherazade, and many more pieces!**
+- 🎹 Fun fact: **I can play the Turkish March (Mozart), Sonata Pathetique 1st & 3rd Movement, Scheherazade, and many more pieces!**

-- Check out my portfolio website here - [https://www.viswaretas-kotra.me/](https://viswaretas-kotra.me/)
+- 🌐 Check out my portfolio website here: [https://www.viswaretas-kotra.me/](https://viswaretas-kotra.me/)

 💻 **<span style="color:red">Disclaimer</span>**: ‼️ Most of my commits are made in **private repositories**, so they may not be visible here.
 Rest assured, I am actively contributing to various projects and constantly learning through hands-on experience!